 Crochet Baker’s Mix Lapghan

 Using 2 Caron Cakes to make this 34″ diameter crochet lapghan.
 The colour shown is Caron Cakes, Cake Pop.
 Both balls are used at the same time.
-The trick is to ensure both ball are not starting on the same colour.
-This is what gives it the unique look.
+The trick is to ensure both balls are not starting on the same colour.
+This is what gives it a unique look.
 If you follow the center out with your eyes, you will see the colour changes in the yarn balls to be the same but at different points.
 As the lapghan grows bigger, the shades of colour getting shorter.